Zillur Rahman

-Mohammed Zillur Rahman (Note: মোহাম্মদ জিল্লুর রহমান /bn/) (9 March 1929 – 20 March 2013) was a Bangladeshi politician who served as the President from 2009 until his death in 2013.
+Mohammed Zillur Rahman (Note: মোহাম্মদ জিল্লুর রহমান /bn/) (9 March 1929 – 20 March 2013) was a Bangladeshi politician who served as President of Bangladesh from 2009 until his death in 2013.
 He was also a senior presidium member of the Awami League.
-He is the third president of Bangladesh, after Sheikh Mujibur Rahman and Ziaur Rahman, to die in office, while being the first to die of natural causes.
+He is the third president of Bangladesh to die in office and the first to die of natural causes, as both Sheikh Mujibur Rahman and Ziaur Rahman were assassinated.

 Early life

 Zillur Rahman was born on 9 March 1929 in Bhairab Upazila, Kishoreganj District, his mother's paternal home.
 His father, Meher Ali Miyan, was a lawyer, the Chairman of the Mymensingh Local Board and Member of the District Board.

 Zillur Rahman's early education started at a nearby primary school named Bhairab Model Govt.
 Primary school.
 In 1946, he passed Matriculation from Bhairab K. B. High School.
 He graduated with an Intermediate of Arts (IA) in 1947 from Dhaka College.
 In 1954, he got his MA with Honours in History and an LL.B. degree from Dhaka University.